kztk-m/sparcl-agda/README.md

  * Agda 2.6.1
  * Agda's standard library version 1.3

-The scripts are not compatible with the standard library version 1.2 or below, due to the change on `IsCommutativeMonoid` as of version 1.3.
+The scripts are not compatible with standard library version 1.2 or ealier, due to the change on `IsCommutativeMonoid` as of version 1.3.

 Agda Scripts
 ------------